 The coronavirus outbreak has put this Chinese economic rebound on hold.
 But, it hasn’t put the rally on JD stock on hold.
 Year-to-date, shares are up about 65%.

 Because, while the coronavirus has hit China’s economy hard, the negative impacts won’t last long.
 Within the next few months, coronavirus fears will fade, and China’s economy will bounce back, supported by a ton of fiscal stimulus from the People’s Bank of China.

 When it does, JD.Com’s revenue growth rates will improve.
-The company’s margins will, too, as a consequence of margin expansion and cost saving initiatives that are already in place.
-It also helps that the JD.Com is an e-commerce juggernaut, and consumers are moving into the online channel.
+The company’s margins will, too, as a consequence of margin expansion and cost saving initiatives that were already in place pre-Covid-19.
+It also helps that JD.Com is an e-commerce juggernaut, and consumers are increasingly moving into the online channel.

 Against that backdrop, JD stock will continue to work and move higher.